 The Postgraduate Diploma in Education (PGDE) programmes aim to prepare university graduates to become primary, secondary school and junior college teachers.
-Student teachers in the PGDE (Primary) and PGDE (Secondary) programmes will be equipped with the knowledge and skills to teach one to two school subjects, whilst the pre-service teachers in the PGDE (Junior College) programme will be equipped with the knowledge and skills to teach one subject at the JC level and one subject at the Secondary school level.
-Except for Economics and General Paper, the junior college teaching subject and its paired secondary level teaching subject are related.
+Student teachers in the PGDE (Primary) and PGDE (Secondary) tracks will be equipped with the knowledge and skills to teach two school subjects (or one in the case of single-subject specialists).
+Those in the PGDE (Junior College) track will be equipped to teach one subject at the JC level and one at the Secondary level; except for Economics and General Paper, the junior college teaching subject and its paired secondary level teaching subject are related.

-A new set of 16-month programmes for the various tracks (except for Physical Education) will be inaugurated in December 2016.
-These will replace the earlier 12-month versions.
-The revised two-year programmes for the Physical Education track, which will be single-subject specialization for both primary and secondary levels, will be rolled out from July 2017 onwards.
+A new set of 16-month programmes for the various tracks (except for Physical Education) was inaugurated in December 2016, replacing the earlier 12-month versions.
+For the Physical Education tracks, the revised two-year programmes which will be single-subject specialization for either primary or secondary levels were rolled out in July 2017.

-Both the 16-month and two-year programmes will be enhanced in a number of ways:
+Both the 16-month and two-year programmes were enhanced in a number of ways:

 • broader and deeper teacher preparation coverage to better equip student teachers in their multi-faceted teacher roles;

-• stronger theory-practice links in both the programme structure and individual course designs; and
+• stronger theory-practice links in both the programme structures and individual course designs; and

-• additional practice opportunities with a Teaching Assistantship school-stint in addition to the original final Teaching Practicum.
+• additional practice opportunities through a Teaching Assistantship school-stint in addition to the original final Teaching Practicum.